dlobregon/OkayBackend2FA/README.md

 ## 1. Setup the Okay account
 #### 1.1 Create an Account in the Okay Website
-To use of the Okay API we are required to create an account in the Okay's [website](https://okaythis.com/signup).
+To use the Okay API we are required to create an account in the Okay's [website](https://okaythis.com/signup).

 #### 1.2 Register your server as a Tenant.
 Once you are logged in [Okay](https://demostand.okaythis.com/pss-admin/dashboard), go to "Tenants"  in the top toolbar, then click on "Tenants" from the drop down menu.